yasserbdj96/watchList-explorer/README.md

-# My Movies List (MML)
+# Movie-Memoir:
-This project is to review all the movies that I watched since 2018, after I put the name of the movie or series in the src/my_list.json file, the bot will search for the poster and put it on the site "https://yasserbdj96.github.io/MML/"
+This project is to review all the movies that I watched since 2018, after I put the name of the movie or series in the src/my_list.json file, the bot will search for the poster and put it on the site "https://yasserbdj96.github.io/Movie-Memoir"

 This project just for fun!